lunes, 6 de abril de 1992

 y produzca poemas inefables

-Here I am: in my labyrinthine caves
+Here I am, in my labyrinthine caves,

 (Pintura del artista ucraniano Michael Garmash)

-You will be happy, meanwhile, to me
+You will be happy; meanwhile,

-until I bleed your absence.
+until I bleed with your absence.

-How long will your hands be missing
+How long will your hands be missing,

-making paper figures on my rocks?
+shaping paper figures upon my rocks?

-When can I forget you?
+when shall I forget you?

-between nothing and the unknown
+between nothingness and the unknown,

-in a place without time or exit route
+in a place without time or exit,

-and produce ineffable poems
+and yield ineffable poems.